dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 Note that adding the best-effort approximation of the bound and solving the constraint set once again didn't change the outcome.
-In general, lower bounds are preferred by the type inference, and the best-effort approximation is added as an upper-bound constraint.
+In general, lower bounds are preferred by the type inference, but the best-effort approximation is added as an upper-bound constraint.

 It is notable that even though the example program contains all the